uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/grammars-and-parsing.md

 {interactive end}

+{panel type="teacher-note"}

+# Impossible to complete

+The examples in Parsing Challenge #2 are impossible to achieve.
+Be sure to not let students spend too much time on this challenge.

+{panel end}

 If there’s no way to generate it, then the string isn’t in the language of the grammar.
 The string has a syntax error.
 You may have seen a syntax error before when you type in a program that doesn’t match the grammar of your programming language - it’s a grammar that is used to check if your text is in the language or not.